Binsabbar/gitlab-cli-build-monitor/README.md

 In other words, it makes it obvious which project build needs your attention!
 The tools uses Gitlab `v4 API` to get information about project's pipelines and jobs.

 ## Quick Start
+__Note: docker image is available if prefered, see section below.__

 Install the package globally (or locally if you prefer)

 * using npm: `npm install -g gitlab-cli-monitor`